-The Credit Union Cherry Blossom Ten Mile Run is committed to environmental and social sustainability and has achieved silver certification for our efforts by the Council for Responsible Sport (http://www.councilforresponsiblesport.org/).
-In 2015, we will continue to make strides to be more sustainable, and strive to achieve gold certification by implementing additional techniques to make the event even more sustainable.
+The Credit Union Cherry Blossom Ten Mile Run is committed to environmental and social sustainability and has achieved gold certification for our efforts by the Council for Responsible Sport (http://www.councilforresponsiblesport.org/).
+In 2016, we will continue to make strides and implement additional techniques to make the event even more sustainable.
+On race day, if it is recyclable, hang onto it until you find a recycling station on the Washington Monument Grounds or at the National Building Museum.

 Our sustainability committee includes five individuals, each focused on expanding a wide variety of efforts aimed at conducting a responsible event.
 The five areas of focus are Planning & Communications, Procurement, Resource Management, Access & Equity and Community Legacy.